 This is a paid actor portraying an individual with substance misuse issues (unrehearsed).

-- The SBIRT for Substance Misuse Training Program at UWM will train multidisciplinary teams of Masters-level social work (MSW) students, student nurse practitioners, and medial residents in the SBIRT model.
+- The SBIRT for Substance Misuse Training Program at UWM will train multidisciplinary teams of Masters-level social work (MSW) students, student nurse practitioners, and medical residents in the SBIRT model.
 The teams will be trained in community health centers serving the medically vulnerable in urban Milwaukee, an area known for high rates of substance misuse, and will be trained in both classroom and supervised patient practice settings.
 Upon successful completion, students will earn state certification to provide SBIRT services, which are reimbursable in the State of Wisconsin.

 - In addition, we will train and state certify, through continuing education, 125 health professionals, including social work field supervisors.
 In total, we will expose 320 social work students to SBIRT and train and state certify 275 health professionals, the majority of whom will be students, to provide reimbursable SBIRT services.